Corenjab/Corenjab.github.io/_posts/2026-05-17-hall-effect-thruster.md

 ---
-title : " Hall Effect Thruster PPU and sensor suite"
+title: " Hall Effect Thruster PPU and sensor suite"
 date: 2025-08-18
 catagories:
   - projects
 tags:
   - power electronics
-  -hardware
+  - hardware
 ---

   ## Overview
   A power supply and sensors to power and monitor a Haall Effect Thruster.